lsoros/itinerary-RL/docs/spec.md

 ```

 The OpenEnv server usually runs in Docker.
 Environment weights fill `observation.reward` on each step.
 Verifier weights are a separate list and are not written into the observation.

-## What this system is

-An episode is a walk on a flight graph.
-Each step adds one leg, or rejects the request.
-A finished trajectory is an action sequence the verifier scores.
-Generated solutions are compared with a ground-truth path under the verifier's weights, not under the environment reward.

-Evaluations are deterministic.
-The same problem file, the same dataset, and the same actions always produce the same result.
-There is no sampled week, no per-leg random draw, and no hidden calendar date.

 ## Dataset